 Sadly, airlines are moving more and more towards modern, fuel efficient aircraft, and the 747 is being retired at a breakneck pace.
 Air France retired their 747s in 2016, and both United and Delta retired theirs in 2017.

 Delta did a special “All Hail the Queen” Farewell Tour, flying special, employee only charters around the US, from Detroit-Seattle (with a special stop at Paine Field and the Boeing factory), Seattle-Atlanta, and Atlanta-Minneapolis.
 They also held special hangar parties in each city.
-I was incredibly fortunate, and won a contest which gave me a seat on the first leg of that trip, Detroit-Seattle.
+I was incredibly fortunate, and won an employee contest which gave me a seat on the first leg of that trip, Detroit-Seattle.

 The night before the flight, I headed to one of the hangars in Detroit, where the 747 was on display.
 There was plenty of Farewell Tour merchandise to purchase, including posters, shirts, keychains made from the 747, and more.
 The aircraft was there on display and open for tours inside.